corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 - `Path`/`OsStr` lacks common string manipulation methods (like `find()`, `replace()`, etc.), which makes many common operations on paths quite tedious
 - The design creates a poor experience for Windows users, with inefficient `Path`/`OsStr` handling that doesn't fit the platform well.
 It's a cross-platform compromise, but it creates some real problems.

+Of course, for everyday use, `Path` is perfectly fine.
+If path handling is a core part of your application, you might want to consider using an external crate instead.
-[`camino`](https://github.com/camino-rs/camino) is a good alternative crate, which just assumes that paths are UTF-8.
+[`camino`](https://github.com/camino-rs/camino) is a good alternative crate, which just assumes that paths are UTF-8 (which, in 2025, is a fair assumption).
 This way, operations have much better ergonomics.

 ## `std::time`